Fearless09/HNG-STAGEONE-TASK/README.md

 - Attribute: data-testid="currentDayOfTheWeek"

 ##### Current UTC Time:
-- Display the current UTC time in milliseconds,.
+- Display the current UTC time in milliseconds.
 - Attribute: data-testid="currentUTCTime"

 ##### Track:
-- Mention your track (e.g Frontend).
+- Mention your track (e.g. Frontend).
 - Attribute: data-testid="myTrack"

 ##### GitHub URL:
 - Provide a clickable link to your GitHub repository where the source code for this task resides.
-- Attirbute: data-testid=“githubURL”
+- Attribute: data-testid=“githubURL”

 ### SUBMISSION GUIDE:
 ##### Submit your task through the designated submission form at the bottom of this announcement.
 Ensure you've:
 - Hosted the page on a platform of your choice (e.g., Vercel, GitHub Pages, Netlify).
 - Double-checked all requirements and acceptance criteria.
 - Provide the hosted page's URL in the submission form.
-- Before finalising your submission, thoroughly review your work to ensure accuracy, functionality, and adherence to the specified guidelines.
+- Before finalizing your submission, thoroughly review your work to ensure accuracy, functionality, and adherence to the specified guidelines.